commschamp/cc.mqtt5.libs/client/spec_compliance.md

     * On the client side the operation will be terminated in case "write" fails to due exceeding the message length size.
     * It is a responsibility of the application not to pass user properties.
     * Tested in UnitTestReauth::test4.
+- [MQTT-4.1.0-1]: The Client and Server MUST NOT discard the Session State while the Network Connection is open
+    * The client preserves its state between the "init" requests.
+- [MQTT-4.1.0-2]: The Server MUST discard the Session State when the Network Connection is closed and the Session Expiry Interval has passed
+    * Server specific.
+- [MQTT-4.2-1]: A Client or Server MUST support the use of one or more underlying transport protocols that provide an ordered, lossless, stream of bytes from the Client to Server and Server to Client
+    * The choice of I/O link is the responsibility of the application.
+- [MQTT-4.3.1-1]: In the QoS 0 delivery protocol, the sender MUST send a PUBLISH packet with QoS 0 and DUP flag set to 0.
+    * Client complies and doesn't provide an ability to change DUP flag.
+    * Tested in UnitTestPublish::test1.
+- [MQTT-4.3.2-1]: In the QoS 1 delivery protocol, the sender MUST assign an unused Packet Identifier each time it has a new Application Message to publish.
+    * Packet ID is allocated by wrapping around incremental integer.
+    * After the wrap around the client makes sure the newly allocated packet ID is not currently in use.
+    * Not really tested.
+- [MQTT-4.3.2-2]: In the QoS 1 delivery protocol, the sender MUST send a PUBLISH packet containing this Packet Identifier with QoS 1 and DUP flag set to 0.
+    * Client complies and doesn't provide an ability to change DUP flag.
+    * Tested in UnitTestPublish::test2.
+- [MQTT-4.3.2-3]: In the QoS 1 delivery protocol, the sender MUST treat the PUBLISH packet as “unacknowledged” until it has received the corresponding PUBACK packet from the receiver.
+    * Tested in multiple unit tests.
+- [MQTT-4.3.2-4]: In the QoS 1 delivery protocol, the receiver MUST respond with a PUBACK packet containing the Packet Identifier from the  incoming PUBLISH packet, having accepted ownership of the Application Message.
+    * Client acknowledgement is tested in UnitTestReceive::test2.
+- [MQTT-4.3.2-5]: In the QoS 1 delivery protocol, the receiver After it has sent a PUBACK packet the receiver MUST treat any incoming PUBLISH
+    packet that contains the same Packet Identifier as being a new Application Message, irrespective of the setting of its DUP flag
+    * Tested in UnitTestReceive::test19.
+- [MQTT-4.3.3-1]: In the QoS2 delivery protocol, the sender MUST assign an unused Packet Identifier when it has a new Application Message to publish
+    * Packet ID is allocated by wrapping around incremental integer.
+    * After the wrap around the client makes sure the newly allocated packet ID is not currently in use.
+    * Not really tested.
+- [MQTT-4.3.3-2]: In the QoS2 delivery protocol, the sender MUST send a PUBLISH packet containing this Packet Identifier with QoS 2 and DUP flag set to 0.
+    * Tested in UnitTestPublish::test5.
+- [MQTT-4.3.3-3]: In the QoS2 delivery protocol, the sender MUST treat the PUBLISH packet as “unacknowledged” until it has received the corresponding PUBREC packet from the receiver.
+    * Tested in multiple unit tests.
+- [MQTT-4.3.3-4]: In the QoS2 delivery protocol, the sender MUST send a PUBREL packet when it receives a PUBREC packet from the receiver with a Reason Code value less than 0x80.
+This PUBREL packet MUST contain the same Packet Identifier as the original PUBLISH packet.
+    * Tested in UnitTestPublish::test5.
+- [MQTT-4.3.3-5]: In the QoS2 delivery protocol, the sender MUST treat the PUBREL packet as “unacknowledged” until it has received the corresponding PUBCOMP packet from the receiver.
+    * Tested in UnitTestPublish::test6.
+- [MQTT-4.3.3-6]: In the QoS2 delivery protocol, the sender MUST NOT re-send the PUBLISH once it has sent the corresponding PUBREL packet.
+    * Tested in UnitTestPublish::test6.
+- [MQTT-4.3.3-7]: In the QoS2 delivery protocol, the sender MUST NOT apply Message expiry if a PUBLISH packet has been sent.
+    * Server specific.
+    * Client's acknowledgement timeout doesn't depend on "Message Expiry" configuration.
+- [MQTT-4.3.3-8]: In the QoS2 delivery protocol, the receiver MUST respond with a PUBREC containing the Packet Identifier from the incoming PUBLISH packet, having accepted ownership of the Application Message
+    * Tested in UnitTestReceive::test3.
+- [MQTT-4.3.3-9]: In the QoS2 delivery protocol, the receiver If it has sent a PUBREC with a Reason Code of 0x80 or greater, the receiver MUST treat any subsequent PUBLISH packet that contains that Packet Identifier as being a new Application Message.
+    * Tested in UnitTestReceive::test20.
+- [MQTT-4.3.3-10]: In the QoS2 delivery protocol, the receiver Until it has received the corresponding PUBREL packet, the receiver MUST acknowledge any subsequent PUBLISH packet with the same Packet Identifier by sending a PUBREC.
+    It MUST NOT cause duplicate messages to be delivered to any onward recipients in this case
+    * Tested in UnitTestReceive::test11.
+- [MQTT-4.3.3-11]: In the QoS2 delivery protocol, the receiver MUST respond to a PUBREL packet by sending a PUBCOMP packet containing the same Packet Identifier as the PUBREL
+    * Tested in UnitTestReceive::test3.
+- [MQTT-4.3.3-12]: In the QoS2 delivery protocol, the receiver After it has sent a PUBCOMP, the receiver MUST treat any subsequent PUBLISH packet that contains that Packet Identifier as being a new Application Message.
+    * Tested in UnitTestReceive::test21.
+- [MQTT-4.3.3-13]: In the QoS2 delivery protocol, the receiver MUST continue the QoS 2 acknowledgement sequence even if it has applied message expiry.
+    * Client's acknowledgement timeout doesn't depend on "Message Expiry" configuration.
+- [MQTT-4.4.0-1]: When a Client reconnects with Clean Start set to 0 and a session is present, both the Client and Server MUST resend any unacknowledged PUBLISH packets (where QoS > 0) and PUBREL packets using their original Packet Identifiers.
+This is the only circumstance where a Client or Server is REQUIRED to resend messages.
+Clients and Servers MUST NOT resend messages at any other time.
+    * Not applicable to current client implementation.
+It doesn't allow connect without previous disconnection where all outstanding requests get aborted.
+- [MQTT-4.4.0-2]: If PUBACK or PUBREC is received containing a Reason Code of 0x80 or greater the corresponding PUBLISH packet is treated as acknowledged, and MUST NOT be retransmitted
+    * Tested in UnitTestPublish::test31 and UnitTestPublish::test32.
+- [MQTT-4.5.0-1]: When a Server takes ownership of an incoming Application Message it MUST add it to the Session State for those Clients that have matching Subscriptions
+    * Server specific
+- [MQTT-4.5.0-2]: The Client MUST acknowledge any Publish packet it receives according to the applicable QoS rules regardless of whether it elects to process the Application Message that it contains.
+    * Tested in multiple unit-tests.
+- [MQTT-4.6.0-1]: When the Client re-sends any PUBLISH packets, it MUST re-send them in the order in which the original PUBLISH packets were sent (this applies to QoS 1 and QoS 2 messages)
+    * Tested in UnitTestPublish::test33 and UnitTestPublish::test34.